chqoliann/chqoliann/README.md

 ## Projects
 ### TeachMentor Website
 TeachMentor is my first project, currently in development.
 It's a website aimed at providing information about programming language courses.
-Users will be able to access courses on various programming languages after registration.For more https://github.com/chqoliann/TeachMentor.git
+Users will be able to access courses on various programming languages after registration.
+For more, visit [TeachMentor on GitHub](https://github.com/chqoliann/TeachMentor.git).

 ## Skills
 - **Python:** My primary programming language.
 I use it to build powerful backends and scripts.
 - **Django:** The web development framework I use to create scalable web applications.